-For additional information about the Choices application and selection process, contact the Choices Support Line at (213) 241-4177 or applyforschools@lausd.net.
-You may also contact the Charter Schools Division Office at (213) 241-0399 for additional policy and procedural support.
+For additional information about the CHOICES application and selection process, please contact the CHOICES Support Line at (213) 2141-4177 or applyforschools@lausd.net.
+You may also contact the Charter Schools Division at (213) 241-0399 for additional questions related to affiliated charter schools.